wlh18/html-css-1/README.md

 ## HTML

 HTML stands for Hyper Text Markup Language.
 HTML is used to create the infrastructure of a webpage.
 HTML is **NOT** a programming language; HTML is considered a "markup" language.
 HTML does not contain logic, and HTML elements contain very little, if any, native styling.
 HTML is simply used to specify the structure and basic parts of a page.

-Check out this visual analogy of what HTML, CSS, and JavaScript do respectively:

 ### Making an HTML File
 We can create an HTML file by ending the name of the file with an `.html` extension.
 This will tell our browser and code editors to read the file as HTML.